CabrilloRoboticsClub/cabrillo_rov_2023/doc/setup_procedure.md

 1. Flip the "OUTPUT SW" to "ON" on the 48V PSU

+1. Uncoil the XBOX Controller cable.

+1. Plug the XBOX Controller into "REAR USB 2"

 ## Person 1 (Ciaran or Orion) (part 2)

 1. On the Keyboard use the `ctrl+alt+t` keyboard shortcut to open a Terminal window